 How to Negotiate Salary in a Job Offer

-So, you’ve done your research and you have a good idea of what salary you should be asking for.
-But how do you go about negotiating in a job offer?
-It can be tricky, but it is definitely doable.
-The first step is to ensure that you are aware of the full range of benefits available to you.
+So, you’ve researched and have a good idea of the salary you should be asking for.
+But how do you go about negotiating a job offer?
+It can be tricky, but it is doable.
+The first step is to ensure you know the full range of benefits available.

 The hiring manager should generally be the first to address pay during the interview process.
 It’s not your role to bring it up.
-That way, you can avoid coming across as presumptuous, and you’re not left requesting a figure that’s higher or lower than the employer’s range.
-Allow the hiring manager to start the conversation and they will likely start with a figure.
+That way, you can avoid coming across as presumptuous, and you’re not left requesting a figure higher or lower than the employer’s range.
+Allow the hiring manager to start the conversation; they will likely start with a figure.

 If you’re not ready to discuss the salary yet, you can counter them with your questions.
 If they ask about your salary range, you can say, “I don’t usually discuss compensation until I have a job offer.
 Is that the case here?”

-If the hiring manager starts the conversation on salary by asking you what you’re looking for, you can explain to them that you’d like a fair compensation package based on the position and what you bring to the table.
+If the hiring manager starts the conversation on salary by asking you what you’re looking for, you can explain that you’d like a fair compensation package based on the position and what you bring.
 You can ask about bonuses, commissions, or other types of compensation.
 If they ask for a specific number, consider offering a range.
 Make sure that you already have a range in mind.

 A range is valuable because it offers the company flexibility.
-You’re likely going to end up in the middle to the high end of the range, but it’s also important that the lowest number in your range is still a number you would be comfortable with.
+You’ll likely end up in the middle to the high end of the range, but it’s also important that the lowest number in your range is still a number you would be comfortable with.

 How to Negotiate Salary Plus Benefits

-Oftentimes, employers will sweeten the pot with additional benefits (beyond just salary) when they are trying to close a deal.
+Employers often sweeten the pot with additional benefits (beyond just salary) when trying to close a deal.
 Once you know what is on the table, it’s time to start negotiating.
 When broaching the topic of salary with your potential employer, always aim high and be prepared for them to counter.
-Remember that it is okay to walk away from a negotiation if things get too heated – there are plenty of other fish in the sea!
+Remember that walking away from a negotiation is okay if things get too heated – plenty of other fish are in the sea!

-It’s estimated about 30% of employees would take less salary for better benefits.
-Have you considered how to negotiate salary including benefits that may contribute to the total salary package?
-When choosing between a job with benefits versus high pay, employee benefits package can save you money in the long run, and you may be happier with a lower salary that includes health benefits.
-In general, larger organizations are able to pay more in total comp and offer more benefits and perks because of their ability to negotiate lower prices.
+About 30% of employees would take less salary for better benefits.
+Have you considered how to negotiate salary, including benefits that may contribute to the total salary package?
+When choosing between a job with benefits versus high pay, an employee benefits package can save you money in the long run, and you may be happier with a lower salary that includes health benefits.
+In general, larger organizations can pay more in total comp and offer more benefits and perks because of their ability to negotiate lower prices.

 A potential employer may ask about your salary history.
-Don’t feel obligated to disclose that information, but if you are comfortable sharing that information with them, it may help a hiring manager ensure that the salary they can provide you aligns with your expectations.
+Don’t feel obligated to disclose that information.
+Still, if you are comfortable sharing that information with them, it may help a hiring manager ensure that their salary aligns with your expectations.

 You must be honest with the information if you share your salary history.
 Stretching the numbers is never a good idea.
-If you aren’t comfortable disclosing your salary history, you may find it helpful to steer the conversation back to the range you’re proposing, as opposed to your past salaries.
+If you aren’t comfortable disclosing your salary history, you may find it helpful to steer the conversation back to the range you’re proposing instead of your past salaries.

-When responding to a low salary offer, reiterate that you’re very interested in the role and have a lot to offer to the company.
+When responding to a low salary offer, reiterate that you’re very interested in the role and have much to offer to the company.
 Use specific examples of the value that you bring to the table.

 You can also say, “Through my research, I learned that the average salary for someone with my career experience and skills at a similarly sized organization is in this range.
 Would you consider increasing the salary for this role?”
 You may have to politely decline the offer if the employer says no. Since you have done the research, you should be confident in the range that you’re requesting.

 Finally, don’t forget to thank your interviewer for their time once everything has been finalized.
-They may have helped you secure an amazing new job – now go out and crush it!
+They may have helped you secure a fantastic new job – now go out and crush it!
 How did negotiations go in your most recent job offer?
 What tactics did you use?

-So, you’ve done your research and you have a good idea of the salary range for your desired position.
+So, you’ve researched and have a good idea of the salary range for your desired position.
 This guide will help you nail your next job interview and walk away with a salary that meets your needs.